Middle School: 6th-8th Grades

 Sixth grade: Critical thinking skills are emphasized in regard to analysis and problem solving.
 Whole number operations, fractions, decimals and estimation are reviewed.
 Students also study number theory, measurement, Geometry, statistics, graphs and probability.

 Eighth grade: Mathematical classes are divided based on students' developmental abilities.
-Classes offered are Pre-Algebra, Algebra I and Geometry.
-Those 8th graders who meet high school requirements to enroll in Geometry earn high school credit.
+Classes offered are Pre-Algebra and Algebra.
+Eighth graders who meet high school requirements to enroll in Algebra earn high school credit.

 Sixth grade: Students' spirits of inquiry are nurtured and encouraged via the Earth Science curriculum.
 Students study concrete things they can see, feel and experience around them, and the more abstract idea of our place in a larger universe.